lynnfaraday/aresmush.com/_root/tutorials/config/chargen.md

 > <i class="fa fa-info-circle"></i> **Tip:** Abilities instructions are set up in the [FS3Skills Chargen Config](/tutorials/config/fs3skills_chargen).

+## allow_web_submit

+This setting controls whether characters can submit their application from the web portal.
+If your game isn't using FS3 and doesn't have the ability to set stats via the web, you'll probably want to disable this to force people to complete chargen in-game.

+## app_review_commands

+You can configure which commands execute when you do `app/review`.
+Just supply a list of commands, and use %{name} where you want the character's name to go in the command.
+For example:

+    - app %{name}
+    - profile %{name}
+    - bg %{name}

 ## arrivals_category

 You can configure which forum category the welcome message is posted to.
 Making it a forum that doesn't exist will effectively disable the welcome post.